ichenpipi/unity-code-executor/README.md

 UnityEngine.Debug.LogError("[CodeExecutor] V Me 50");
 ```

-the code will be parsed as:
+The code will be parsed as:

 ```csharp
 UnityEngine.Debug.LogError("[CodeExecutor] Crazy Thursday");